GPII/universal/documentation/AuthorizationService.md

 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * oauth2ClientId: String.
 A unique string that represents the registration information provided by the client.
     * selectedPreferences: Object.
-An object containing user selected preferences in key-value pair.
+An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```
     {
         "visual-alternatives.speak-text.rate": true,